glozmae/Catan-2AA4-Team-15/README.md

 ## 📖 Project Overview
 This repository contains a robust Java implementation of the **Settlers of Catan** board game.
 Designed as a capstone for **SFWRENG 2AA4**, this project demonstrates advanced Object-Oriented Programming (OOP) principles, graph theory application for board topology, and algorithmic decision-making for AI opponents.

 The simulator models the complete game lifecycle: from the randomized board setup and resource distribution to the turn-based economy and victory point calculation.
+It also supports undo/redo for reversible player actions, rule-based move evaluation for computer players, and synchronized JSON updates for the visualizer during gameplay.

 ---